otilor/Hate-Speech-Detector/README.md

 # Hate-Speech-Detector
-Detects Hate Speech containing Buhari and other Aliases
+Detects Hate Speech containing Buhari and other Aliases.
+The App is currently hosted at http://hsd.codespot.gq